shukur-alom/BBC-news-reader/README.md

 # BBC-news-reader-

 ## Overview
-The Daily News Reader is a web application that allows users to read daily news updates conveniently.
-It provides a user-friendly interface to access and browse the latest news articles, making it an excellent platform for staying informed.
+The Daily News Reader is an application that allows users to read daily news updates conveniently.

 ## Features
 - **Read the Latest News**: Access up-to-date news articles from various sources.